The Addiction: Critical response

-As of 2 January 2022, the film holds a rating of 74% on Rotten Tomatoes based on 31 reviews, with an average rating of 6.4/10.
+As of November 2025, the film holds a rating of 75% on Rotten Tomatoes based on 32 reviews.
 The website's critical consensus reads: "Abel Ferrara's 1995 horror/suspense experiment blends urban vampire adventure with philosophical analysis to create a smart, idiosyncratic and undeniably odd take on the genre".

 Kevin Thomas of the Los Angeles Times praised Taylor's performance, and added: "Although Ferrara dares to be intellectual in a manner virtually unique in commercial American cinema, he nevertheless doesn't forget how to entertain in the gory, bravura manner associated with him.
 Although it undeniably helps, you don't have to know your Heidegger from Hamburger Helper to enjoy The Addiction as a grisly yet unusual thriller of the supernatural."
 The Washington Posts Hal Hinson was less laudatory of Taylor's performance, writing that she "seems less distinctive here than she has been in past roles."
 However, he praised Walken's performance, though summarized the film as "serious and passionate; [Ferrara's] conviction, too, is unquestionable.
 However, when he flashes images of historic atrocities of both the distant and recent past—Nazi death camps, the war dead in Bosnia—his ideas come across as shallow and banal.
 Also, inserting scenes of real-life horror into what is essentially a glorified genre exercise may strike some as the essence of bad taste."
 Caryn James of The New York Times expressed a similar sentiment, noting "When the film connects Kathleen's struggle to resist evil to My Lai and the Holocaust, those comparisons are exploitative in a way that even a genre-bending film can't get away with."
 Jay Carr of The Boston Globe had a similar assessment, writing: "Ferrara can't muster enough dramatic follow-through to justify his borrowing of My Lai and Holocaust images.
 It's more a half-baked rumination on the significance of vampirism than an actual dramatization."

 Stephen Hunter of The Baltimore Sun praised Taylor for portraying Kathleen "with dour, sexless intensity," and deemed the film "far sexier than Interview with the Vampire and far deadlier than the campy Nadja...
 It's extremely disturbing, a graduate- level movie for advanced students in any of three subjects: cinema, philosophy and debauchery."
 Melanie McFarland of The Oregonian praised Taylor's performance as "superb" while noting that the film's drug addiction theme is "so overpowering" that it "begins to run the risk of being simply misinterpreted as an alternative anti-drug tale... [it] does [however] give an interesting view into the darkness of the human soul."

 The film received high praise from critic Peter Bradshaw, who named it as one of his top ten favorite films in a 2002 Sight and Sound poll.